 FFAR Improves Animal Welfare by Enriching Swine Environment

 WASHINGTON (March 4, 2020)— The environment in which pigs are raised contributes to their health, welfare and productivity.
 The Foundation for Food & Agriculture Research (FFAR) awarded a $75,000 grant to the United States Department of Agriculture (USDA)-Agricultural Research Service (ARS) to examine how environmental enrichment techniques can improve pig welfare.
-Nestle and Tyson Foods provided matching funding for a total $150,000 investment.
+Tyson Foods provided matching funding for a total $150,000 investment.

 Pigs are highly intelligent animals that thrive in environments where they can exhibit natural behaviors.
 The US livestock industry recognizes the need to improve animal welfare including developing better living conditions, which positively effects health and overall well-being.
 Group housing benefits pigs by improving social stimulation, but it also sometimes results in damaging behaviors like tail-biting and ear-chewing which occur, in part, due to boredom or frustration.
 Providing pigs with access to toys and devices, referred to as environmental enrichment, may reduce aggressive interactions and improve welfare.